test-idapython-01/idapython-examples/examples/index.md

 #### sync_two_graphs
 <details>
-  <summary>follow the movements of a disassembly graph, in another.</summary>
+  <summary>Follow the movements of a disassembly graph, in another.</summary>

 <blockquote>